Their purpose is to entertain you while still making sure you do the responsible thing by buying car insurance.

 12. The Eastwood Insurance Gunslinger

-Sometimes the cowboy is the star of the commercial and other times he is just the post ad sidekick.
-Most of the commercials end with the cowboy saying the Eastwood Insurance slogan, “Should’a, could’a, Eastwood’a”.
+Sometimes the cowboy is the star of the commercial and other times he is just the sidekick.
+Most of the commercials end with the cowboy saying the Eastwood Insurance slogan, “Should’a, could’a, Eastwood’a.”

 13. Wawa Dog

-Using real English Bulldogs for its advertising, the dog stars in various commercials featuring dangerous incidents.
-However, no matter how close he is to the risks and hazards, the dog is never in peril since he is the Wawanesa Insurance dog; which is what he tells you when he barks, “Wa-Wa.”
+Using real English Bulldogs for its advertising, the company has various commercials featuring dangerous incidents.
+However, no matter how close he is to the risks and hazards, the dog is never in peril since he is the Wawanesa Insurance dog.

 14. State Farm’s Magic Jingle